st-hol/AI-based-sports-betting-web-app/README.md

-# sports-betting-application-spring
+# AI-based-sports-betting-web-app

-final module at mentoring course
+diplome project at KPI